UPO-Sevilla-Fco-Javier-Lobo-Cabrera/A_chemical_system_reproducing_biological_features/README.txt

-A theoretical, chemical system reproducing some biological features
+abput a theoretical, chemical system reproducing some biological features

-Francisco Javier Lobo-Cabrera

-Universidad Pablo de Olavide (Spain) francisco.lobo6@gmail.com

 Here, a chemical system based on polymers is discussed that contains some elements typically associated with life.
 The system may provide insights into evolution.